cbrnr/mnelab/README.md

 #### Arch Linux
 If you use [Arch Linux](https://www.archlinux.org/), you can install the [python-mnelab](https://aur.archlinux.org/packages/python-mnelab/) AUR package (note that this also requires the [python-mne](https://aur.archlinux.org/packages/python-mne/) AUR package).

-#### Development version
-Follow these steps to use the latest development version of MNELAB:

-1. [Download the source code](https://github.com/cbrnr/mnelab/archive/main.zip) and unpack it into a folder of your choice.
-2. Install all dependencies listed above.
-3. Run `python -m mnelab` to start MNELAB (if this does not work try `python3 -m mnelab` because Python 2 is not supported).

 ### Contributing
 The [contributing guide](https://github.com/cbrnr/mnelab/blob/main/CONTRIBUTING.md) contains detailed instructions on how to contribute to MNELAB.